Chicken Puttanesca

 A green and blue dish filled with chicken pieces smothered in a puttanesca tomato sauce.

-Cook’s Notes and Tips For Chicken Puttanesca:
+Cook’s Notes and Recipe Tips

-• When serving, be sure to spoon every drop of that puttanesca sauce over the chicken, it is delicious!
+• When serving, be sure to spoon every drop of that Puttanesca sauce over the chicken; it is delicious!

 • The anchovies will melt into the tomato sauce, and therefore, no one will notice them in this recipe.